Glenn Close: 1980s: Breakthrough and rise to prominence

 The 1980s proved to be Close's breakthrough in Hollywood.
 In 1980, director George Roy Hill discovered Close on Broadway and asked her to audition with Robin Williams for a role in The World According to Garp, which would become her first film role, as well as her first Academy Award nominated performance.
-She played Robin Williams's mother, despite being just four years older.
+She played Williams's feminist mother, despite being just four years older.
 The following year she played Sarah Cooper in The Big Chill, a character that director Lawrence Kasdan said he specifically wrote for her.
 The movie received positive reviews and was a financial success.
-Close became the third actor to receive a Tony, Emmy, and Oscar (Academy Award) nomination all in the same calendar year after the release of The Big Chill.
-Also in 1980, she received her first Tony Award nomination for her performance in the musical Barnum.
+Close became the third actor to receive a Tony, Emmy, and Oscar (Academy Award) nomination all in the same calendar year after the release of The Big Chill (also in 1980, she received her first Tony Award nomination for her performance in the musical Barnum).

 In 1984, Close was given a part in Robert Redford's baseball drama The Natural, and although it was a small supporting role, she earned a third consecutive Oscar nomination.
 Close, to this day, credits her nomination to cinematographer Caleb Deschanel, stating "That hat was designed so the sunlight would come through.
 We waited for a certain time of day, so the sun was shining through the back of the stadium.
 And he had a lens that muted the people around me.
 It was an incredibly well thought-out shot.
 And I honestly think that's the reason I got nominated."
 Close also starred opposite Robert Duvall in the drama The Stone Boy (1984), a film about a family coping after their youngest child accidentally kills his older brother in a hunting accident.
 She continued to appear in television films in the following years, beginning with The Elephant Man, and in 1984, she starred in the critically acclaimed drama Something About Amelia, a television film about a family destroyed by sexual abuse.
-She won her first Tony Award in 1984 for The Real Thing, directed by Mike Nichols.
+She won her first Tony Award in 1984 for her performance as Annie in Tom Stoppard's The Real Thing, directed by Mike Nichols.